- Home

 When surgery is not possible

-Sometimes a tumour cannot be safely removed because it is too close to certain parts of the brain and surgery would cause blindness, speech problems or partial paralysis.
-This is called an inoperable or unresectable tumour.
+Sometimes a tumour is considered unsafe to remove because it is too close to certain parts of the brain, and surgery would cause blindness, loss of speech, paralysis or other serious complications.
+Sometimes these may be called inoperable or unresectable tumours.
+A needle biopsy is still often possible and can help to guide treatment options.

 What to expect before surgery

-To help the surgeon avoid damaging the most important areas of the brain, you may have a type of MRI scan called a functional MRI (fMRI).
-You will be asked to complete brain exercises during the scan to show the exact areas of the brain that are used as you speak or move.
+Some people may have a functional MRI (fMRI) to help the surgeon avoid damaging the most important areas of the brain.
+You will be asked to complete brain exercises during the MRI scan to show the exact areas of the brain that are used as you speak or move.
 These parts of the brain can also be found during surgery with brain mapping.

-Tell your doctor about any blood-thinning or other medicines you are taking.
+Tell your doctor about any blood-thinning or other medicines, and any supplements that you take.
 Some medicines interfere with the anaesthetic used during the operation, so you may need to stop taking them for a while.

-If you smoke, it is important to stop before surgery.
-Continuing to smoke can increase the risk of complications.
+If you smoke or vape, it is important to stop before surgery, as smoking or vaping can increase the risk of complications.

 Having surgery to the brain can sound frightening and it is natural to feel anxious beforehand.
-Talk to your treatment team about your concerns, call Cancer Council 13 11 20 for support, or listen to our podcast on Managing Fear.
+Talk to your treatment team about your concerns or call Cancer Council 13 11 20 for support.
+You can also listen to our podcast on Managing Fear.

 → READ MORE: The types of surgery for brain cancer